forkcontrib/edx-documentation/en_us/shared/developing_course/course_components.rst

 header.

 .. image:: ../../../shared/images/unit-dup.png
-  :alt: A unit with the Duplicate icon circled.
+  :alt: A unit with the Duplicate icon selected and highlighted.

 Then, follow instructions for the type of component you are editing.

 After you duplicate a component, the new component is not visible to learners until you :ref:`publish the unit<Publish a Unit>`.

-.. note::  You cannot duplicate a content experiment.
+.. note::  Do not duplicate configured content experiments.
+Duplicating content experiments that have associated group configuration IDs is not supported.

 .. _Delete a Component: